 Rome is high-priced in terms of stay and food, therefore it gets expensive to stay here longer.
 But if you can afford it, extend your trip by all means.
 Did you know there are more than 900 churches in Rome?

 Honestly, I wouldn’t even include the Vatican city and the churches in this itinerary because of time constraints.
 But just so you know, the most famous one is St. Peters Basilica.
 To enter this, one has to walk up to the Vatican and stay in a long security line.

-Like many other famous cities (Lisbon, Moscow, Istanbul, San Fransisco, Edinburgh, etc), Rome is built on seven hills.
+Like many other famous cities (Lisbon, Moscow, Pula, Istanbul, San Fransisco, Edinburgh, etc), Rome is built on seven hills.
 It means, there are plenty of viewpoints that can be found.
-Also, unlike most of touristy European cities, Rome is massive.
-The entire historic centre of Rome is a UNESCO World Heritage Site.
+Also, unlike most touristy European cities, Rome is massive.
+The entire historic center of Rome is a UNESCO World Heritage Site.
 It is also one of the fashion capitals of the world with an amazing shopping scene and buzzing nightlife.

 If I were to spend just one day in Rome, I’d forget about the top things to do, and just walk around because there are interesting sights everywhere.

 This is probably the busiest part of Rome and yet it is a legendary landmark.
 This fountain is in modern Rome, right next to the main train station.
 Walk around here but keep your belongings close to yourself because Rome has many pickpockets.

 Explore the ruins of ancient Rome – Colosseo

 The most obvious thing to do in Rome is to explore ancient Rome, it is the area around Colosseo.
 For this, get to via dei Fori Imperiali street and everything you would want to see is on both sides of this street.